hhjami/offline-judge/README.md

 * This judge is basically a shell script designed to run in bash terminal.
 This is supposed to do automated judging where test files are supplied with each problem
 * Version 2.0

+### Features ###

+* Submitting a file and getting verdict for each case
+* Submit all the problems in the submissions folder at once
+* Timeout after 3s for slow solutions
+* Supports C++
+* You can choose the problem and file using a menu

 ### How do I get set up? ###

 * Copy your directory containing the problem description and I/O inside `Offline Judge` directory